JohnstonLab/Whiff-Cannon-4000/README.md

 The enclosure housing the solenoid valves and electronics was made from a Thorlabs enclosure.

 ![Enclosure](Images/Enclosure.png)
-- There are 2 analong inputs (AI0 & AI1) enabling recording of PID and valve actuations
+- There are 2 analog inputs (AI0 & AI1) enabling recording of PID and valve actuations
-- V0 gives a signal corresponding to valve and carrier stream activity
+- VO gives a signal corresponding to valve and carrier stream activity
 - Trig provides an output TTL for triggering other equipment

 ## Custom parts
-[We provide 3D print files for the delivery barrel and tip aligner.](https://github.com/JohnstonLab/Whiff-Cannon-4000/tree/main/Custom_parts).
+[We provide 3D print files for the delivery barrel and tip aligner](https://github.com/JohnstonLab/Whiff-Cannon-4000/tree/main/Custom_parts).
 The tip aligner ensures the tips are aligned into the narrower carrier stream.

 ## Off the shelf parts list
 [Parts list](off_the_shelf_components.md) for all other components and consumables that may be easier to source for interested Europeans.

 ## Software
-The software is based on our Better Olfactometer Software(s) [BOSS repository](https://github.com/JohnstonLab/BOSs).
+The software is based on our Better Olfactometer Software(s) [BOSs repository](https://github.com/JohnstonLab/BOSs).
 ![Controls](Images/Controls.png)
 - Time setting box applies only to running a test.
 You can select a valve from the drop down menu and deliver a single trial by clicking 'Run Test'.
 - 'Flow on' button turns carrier stream on and sets the VO BNC port to 0.5V to indicate that flow is on
-- 'Stop' button closes all valves and stops the carrier stream, can interput all other processes.
+- 'Stop' button closes all valves and stops the carrier stream, can interrupt all other processes.
 - 'Use trigger' checkbox will generate a TTL pulse at the start of each 'Pre (s)' period defined in a protocol sequence
 - 'Run Sequence' will execute a sequence that has been loaded in the previous cell.
 Sequences are stored as csv files with the following structure.
 You can create multiple sequences and load them as necessary.
 ![Sequence example](Images/Sequence.png)
-- Open / close Recorder, opens a new floating window to dispaly and record signals from AI0 & AI1.
-It can be used simmultaneously with the control panel in the jupyter notebook.
+- Open / close Recorder, opens a new floating window to display and record signals from AI0 & AI1.
+It can be used simultaneously with the control panel in the Jupyter notebook.
 ![Recorder](Images/Recorder.png)

 ## Calibrations